exasol/error-reporting-lua/doc/user_guide/user_guide.md

 With the following parameters:

 * `code`: machine-readable unique code (string)
-* `message`: Error description either as static string or containing placeholders in double curly brackets.
+* `message`: Error description either as static string or containing placeholders in double curly brackets
 * `parameters`: table of parameter values be used to replace placeholders in the message and mitigations
 * `mitigations`: list of hints on how to fix the error (array of strings), optionally containing placeholders